-Last Updated on March 2, 2020 by Jenelle Marie Pierce, Executive Director
+Last Updated on August 9, 2022 by Jenelle Marie Pierce, CSE, Executive Director

 Click the links to find information about The STI Project:

-- Founder, Jenelle Marie Pierce – About the Founder and Executive Director of The STI Project, Jenelle Marie Pierce, and why she launched The STI Project in April of 2012 along with additional information about her educational background, recent awards, etc.
+Executive Director, Jenelle Marie Pierce – About the Executive Director of The STI Project, Jenelle Marie Pierce, CSE, the launch of The STI Project in April of 2012 and her leadership of the organization, along with additional information about her educational background, recent awards, etc.

-- Medical Network – Medical Review, provided by members of our extensive medical network, ensures that our content is accurate, current, and patient-focused
+Medical Advisory Board – Medical Review, provided by members of our extensive medical network, ensures that our content is accurate, current, and patient-focused